The Volkswagen Golf SV offers existing Golf buyers that little bit more space and practicality. Jonathan Crouch reports on the improved model.

 The talents of the Golf Mk 7 chassis need no reiterating and the lengthening process hasn't done too much to dull the driving experience.
 You still get the same polished feel to the suspension and that crisp, no-nonsense steering.
 Model for model there's around a 120kg weight penalty over the hatch, so the SV is never quite as brisk off the line but there's not a whole lot in it.
 Think a Golf minus 1 or 2 per cent at the limit and you're still a long way better than most of its rivals.

-Engine-wise, if you want petrol power, you'll get a choice of a pair of turbocharged TSI units, a 1.0-litre powerplant with 115PS or a 1.5-litre unit with 150PS.
+Engine-wise, if you want petrol power, you'll get a choice of a pair of turbocharged TSI units, a 1.0-litre powerplant with 115PS or a 1.5-litre unit with 130PS or 150PS.
 Go diesel instead and there's a 115PS 1.6TDI or a 150PS 2.0-litre TDI flagship variant.
 Across the range, there's the option of DSG twin-clutch sequential transmission.
 The 2.0-litre diesel will punt the big-boned Golf SV to 62mph in 9.2 seconds and on to a top speed of 110mph, making it a more than adequate long distance cruiser.

 Design and Build